RexShen/PowerShell-Docs.zh-tw/wmf/dsc_classbasedresource.md

 [string] $SourcePath

 <#
-This property reports the file's creation timestamp.
+This property reports the file creation timestamp.

 [DscProperty(NotConfigurable)] attribute indicates the property is not configurable in a DSC configuration.
 Properties marked this way are populated by the Get() method to report additional details about the resource when it is present.
 #>